bluegenes/2022-paper-protein-kmers/manuscript.md

 ## Discussion

-Protein sequences are more conserved than their underlying DNA sequence, allowing protein k-mer comparisons to match across larger evolutionary distances.
+Protein sequences are more conserved than their underlying DNA sequence, allowing amino acid k-mer comparisons to match across larger evolutionary distances.
 Protein sequence matching is also less impacted by sequencing errors due to codon degeneracy.
-Our results show that amino acid k-mers can be used for global proteome analyses, including sequence similarity estimation (AAI) and taxonomic classification of proteomes or directly from unassembled read datasets.
+Our results show that amino acid k-mers can be used for global proteome comparisons, including estimation of sequence similarity (AAI) and taxonomic classification from either unassembled read datasets or assembled proteomes.

 <!---
 Below, we discuss amino acid k-mers and FracMinHash protein sketches for both assembly-based and assembly-free metagenomic analyses.